jssteinberg/config/README.md

 - `gx` to open URI or searching visual, through open-browser.vim.
 - `ga` for aligning text in normal and visual mode, through Easyalign.

+### Structure

+- init.lua should give a glance of what's configured
+- files in lua folder should have filenames that explain what they do: options, keymaps, plugins ...
+- avoid deep folder structure

 [gl]: https://github.com/junegunn/gv.vim
 [gd]: https://github.com/sindrets/diffview.nvim